 Instagram's Stories, which allows users to share photos and video for up to 24 hours, might be a Snapchat clone, but it's the most successful one to date.

-In fact, Instagram Stories has already eclipsed its chief rival, with 250 million daily users using it for an average of 32 minutes per day, beating Snapchat's 173 million daily active users who use it for "more than 30 minutes" per day.Credit: PixieMe/Shutterstock
+In fact, Instagram Stories has already eclipsed its chief rival, with 300 million daily, beating Snapchat's 187 million daily active users.Credit: PixieMe/Shutterstock

 So, how can you join in the fun of Instagram Stories?
 First, if you haven't already, you'll need to download Instagram (Android, iOS) and either sign-in (you can use your Facebook account) or sign up (tap the link at the bottom of the screen).